janniks/vue-notion/README.md

 ## Examples

-These examples use a simple wrapper around the [`notion-api-worker`](https://github.com/splitbee/notion-api-worker).
+These examples use a simple wrapper around the [`notion-api-worker`](https://github.com/splitbee/notion-api-worker) to access the Notion page data.
 It is also possible to store a page received from the Notion API in `.json` and use it without the `async/await` part.

+> Use the `getPageBlocks` and `getPageTable` methods with caution!
+> They are based on the private Notion API.
+> We can NOT guarantee that it will stay stable.
+> The private API is warpped by [notion-api-worker](https://github.com/splitbee/notion-api-worker).
+> If you use these methods a lot, please consider hosting you own instance, as described in [`docs#notion-api`](https://github.com/janniks/vue-notion/tree/main/docs#notion-api).

 ### Basic Example for Vue